 The term “spectrum” refers to the wide range of symptoms, skills and levels of impairment or disability that children with ASD can have.
 Some children are mildly impaired by their symptoms, while others are severely disabled.
 The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) no longer includes Asperger’s syndrome; the characteristics of Asperger’s syndrome are included within the broader category of ASD.
 Almost half (46%) of children identified with ASD have average to above average intellectual ability.
 (Sources: http://www.nimh.nih.gov/ and http://www.cdc.gov/ncbddd/autism/data.html)

-Dr. Hunsley also provided coaching on the following 10 scenarios a volunteer might experience while teaching a child with ASD.
+Dr. Hunsley also provided coaching on the following 10 scenarios a volunteer might experience while engaging in ministry to autistic kids.

 - Stay calm, talk them through what is going on.